souryacs/LitRevw/SingleCellMethods.md

 [SCENIC - Aibar et al. Nat Meth 2017](https://pubmed.ncbi.nlm.nih.gov/28991892/) GRN from scRNA-seq data.
 Predicts interactions between TFs and target genes.
 Coexpression is computed at a very limited distance (~20 Kb) between genes and TFs.

-[SCENIC+ - Gonzlez-Blas et al. bioRxiv 2022](https://www.biorxiv.org/content/10.1101/2022.08.19.504505v1) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
+[SCENIC+ - Gonzlez-Blas et al. Nature Methods 2023](https://www.nature.com/articles/s41592-023-01938-4) Extends SCENIC by using  scATAC-seq data to identify the enhancers associated with candidate TFs and identify their correlation with the candidate gene expression.
 The co-accessibility of peaks helps to identify and examine the TFs related to selective peaks up to 150 Kb distance from the gene.

 [CellOracle - Kamimoto et al. Nature 2023](https://pubmed.ncbi.nlm.nih.gov/36755098/) Constructs GRN from multi-omic data and then simulates the effect of dynamic GRN following TF perturbation.
 Builds an ML model to predict the effect of TF on GRN. *(To read in detail)*